demirev/2020-cov-abm/README.md

 # Pandemic ABM

 This repository contains an implementation of an **agent-based model (ABM)** of transmissible disease spread and prevention.
-This work is based on a paper by Kucharski et al and is actually a fork of the repo for that paper.
+This work is based on a paper by [Kucharski et al](https://www.medrxiv.org/content/10.1101/2020.04.23.20077024v1) and is actually a fork of the [repo](https://github.com/adamkucharski/2020-cov-tracing) for that paper.
 The original code before the fork can be found in branch `before_fork`.
 This work extends this paper to a full-fledged ABM, tracking infection status and simulation social networks.

+*Disclaimer: I am not an epidemiologist and this work has not been peer-reviewed or in any other way checked or validated.
+Use at your own judgement.*

 # Model Overview